avrvenkatesa/multi-project-tracker/replit.md

 # Multi-Project Tracker

 ## Overview
 The Multi-Project Tracker is an AI-powered issue tracking system designed to centralize and streamline project management.
 It features comprehensive Role-Based Access Control (RBAC), a responsive web interface, a secure Node.js backend with JWT authentication, and persistent PostgreSQL storage.
-The system enhances project oversight and efficiency through AI-driven insights and robust security measures, including AI Meeting Analysis, AI Checklist Generation, Checklist Validation, comprehensive PDF and CSV reporting, and an enhanced comment system.
-The project aims to be a leading solution for centralized project oversight and efficient team collaboration.
+The system enhances project oversight and efficiency through AI-driven insights like Meeting Analysis, Checklist Generation, Checklist Validation, PDF/CSV reporting, and an enhanced comment system.
+The project aims to be a leading solution for centralized project oversight and efficient team collaboration, providing AI-powered insights, robust security, and advanced project scheduling with critical path analysis.

 ## User Preferences
 Preferred communication style: Simple, everyday language.